2021.07.19 | By Gregory Nagy

 §6.
 But all such attempts run the risk of embarking on an exercise in receivership—to use the word I used in the title of this essay—and the problem is that such receivership is hotly contested.
 In the field of Classics as it exists in my time, “nobody owns Sappho.”
 The expression I just used is borrowed from a friend of mine, Neel Smith, who once said “nobody owns Plato” in a moment of exasperation while debating with philosophers of today.
 I remember thinking to myself at the time: here we have a complete or near-complete corpus of an ancient author, Plato, and yet I so agree with Neel, as I thought further, that there is no single authorized gatekeeper for understanding Plato today.
 Nor should we expect ever to authorize such a philosopher king.
 But then why, so I thought even further, should we expect to achieve some unified understanding of Sappho, whose poor beautiful poetic body is so fragmented?

 §7.
 With these thoughts in mind, I propose to offer some counter-views to views on Sappho that I have been reading in a book bearing the title The Cambridge Companion to Sappho, edited by P. J. Finglass and Adrian Kelly (2021).
 Such counter-views are intended not as criticisms of views expressed by individual authors of individual chapters in the book but rather as comments that can be weighed against other comments.
 My views, wherever I might disagree with contrasting views, may in the long run be worse and not better, and I need to assure my readers that I resolutely think that I do not “own” Sappho any more than anyone else does.
-So, my modus operandi, to ensure my avoidance of any critical view that may seem ad hominem, is therefore simply to cite, one by one, any given page in the Companion to Sappho (hereafter abbreviated as CS) where I have a comment to offer.
-This way, by checking the page-numbers of chapters for CS as listed in my Bibliography, readers are free to consult the sources I cited and thus make their own comparisons of the views presented on a given page with the different views that I present here.
+So, my modus operandi, to ensure my avoidance of disagreeing in ways that may seem ad hominem, is therefore simply to cite, one by one, any given page in any given chapter of the Companion to Sappho where I have a comment to offer.
+This way, by looking up the chapters as listed in my Bibliography, readers are free to consult the sources I cited and thus make their own comparisons of the views presented on given pages of the Companion with the different views that I present here.

 §8.
 Here in Part One, I confine myself to one such pairing of different views: